d99kris/nchat/README.md

     $ nchat --setup
     Protocols:
+    0. Dummy
-    0. Telegram
+    1. Telegram
+    2. WhatsAppMd
-    1. Exit setup
+    3. Exit setup
-    Select protocol (1): 0
+    Select protocol (3): 1
     Enter phone number (ex. +6511111111): +6511111111
     Enter authentication code: xxxxx
     Succesfully set up profile Telegram_+6511111111

-If you are not sure what phone number to enter, open Telegram on your phone and press the menu button and use the number displayed there (omitting spaces, so for the below screenshot the number to enter is +6511111111).
+If unsure of what phone number to enter, open the Telegram app on the phone and press the menu button and use the number displayed there (omitting spaces, so for the below screenshot the number to enter is +6511111111).

 ![screenshot telegram phone](/doc/screenshot-phone.png)

 Once the setup process is completed, the main UI of nchat will be loaded.

+In order to set up multiple protocols/profiles, exit nchat and perform the setup step again.

 Troubleshooting